oracle-devrel/chris-blogs/πCluster/JavaOne2022/JavaOneCloudWorld2022.md

 Every 5 seconds each Pi sends all it's data (CPU, memory, temperature, etc) to an REST endpoint on an Autonomous Database via the native ORDS support.
 The documenation can be found [here](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/ords-autonomous-database.html#GUID-E2E921FF-2D80-4E32-9660-28506D10BADB).
 I put some code in where if the Pi fail to send their data it waits a little longer the next time, scaling up to 60 seconds.
 It turns out to be a mountain of data which Autonomous Database handles effortlessly.
 Trust me, I tried a few other databases that shall not be named and well, let's just say they couldn't handle it and that delay was more than 5 seconds.

-# Digital Twin with AR/VR
+# Digital Twin with AR/VR - Visualize your Data

 ![The Raspberry Pi Super Computer Rendering](images/PiClusterRendering.png)

 I created a fairly detailed 3D model of the Pi Cluster that can be found [here](https://github.com/oracle-devrel/picluster/tree/main/models) and opened in your favorite 3D program.
 Our AR/VR and cloud experts [Wojciech Pluta](https://twitter.com/Vojtech_WW), [Victor Martin](https://www.linkedin.com/in/victormartindeveloper), [Bogdan Farca](https://twitter.com/bogdanfarca) and [Stuart Coggins](https://www.linkedin.com/in/sjcoggins/) went to work building some amazing AR and VR experiences, tuning databases, writing APEX apps, running socket.io for streaming and Kubernettes cluster called [OCI OKE](https://docs.oracle.com/en-us/iaas/Content/ContEng/Concepts/contengoverview.htm) so the 3D experiences can scale without falling over, which means anyone can put a Digital Twin of the Pi Cluster in their living room.
 We have iPads for AR and printed QR codes so the iPad can track the cluster with millimeter accuracy to view the goings-on of the cluster interactively.
 They also built a Meta VR version!
 They’ll reveal details of this soon.
 There wasn’t enough power to run the entire cluster in my garage so we’ll be integrating this and testing it before the doors open at CloudWorld.
 It may work, it may fall over.
 Whatever happens it will be a good story!
 I’ll add a link here when we have something written on AR/VR Digital Twin.
 But it's worth mentioning that every device is two way API enabled to not only provide Digital Twin capability, but also provide remote control and access.

-# OCI Services
+# OCI Services - At the Center of Every Project is Cloud Infrastructure

 In my garage the Pi Cluster is setup as an "on prem" server.
 I setup an isolated subnet on my Ubiquity Dream Machine Pro, configured a site-to-site VPN to OCI using a [Bastion](https://www.oracle.com/security/cloud-security/bastion/), and used a local jump box that has two network interfaces, one for the pi cluster subnet and one for the Pi Cluster.
 Thus, the Pi Cluster appears to the outside world as one IP address.
 Show up, plug network, power and you're good.
 I wish setup were that easy and I didn't have to test everything making sure cables didn't bounce out of position but, let's just say it's that easy because it sounds more fun.